-Our chairman of the board of directors beneficially owns a majority of our total outstanding common shares and controls matters on which our shareholders are entitled to vote.
+Our chairman of the board of directors beneficially owns a significant number of our total outstanding common shares and could control matters on which our shareholders are entitled to vote.

-Mr. George Feidakis, the chairman of our board of directors, beneficially owns a majority of our outstanding common shares as of March 8, 2018.
+Mr. George Feidakis, the chairman of our board of directors, beneficially owns a significant number (but not a majority) of our outstanding common shares as of March 28, 2019.
 Please read "Item 7.A.
 Major Shareholders."
-Until such time that we issue a significant number of securities (which would occur upon exercise of the warrants issued during the February and October 2017 private placements and related transactions) to persons other than Mr. George Feidakis or entities nor beneficially owned by Mr. George Feidakis, or Mr. George Feidakis sells all or a portion of his common shares, Mr. George Feidakis can control the outcome of matters on which our shareholders are entitled to vote, including the election of directors and other significant corporate actions.
+Until such time that we issue a significant number of securities (which could occur upon exercise of the warrant issued during the October 2017 private placement or upon conversion of the convertible note) to persons other than Mr. George Feidakis or entities nor beneficially owned by Mr. George Feidakis, or Mr. George Feidakis sells all or a portion of his common shares, Mr. George Feidakis may be able to control the outcome of many matters on which our shareholders are entitled to vote, including the election of directors and other significant corporate actions.
 The interests of Mr. George Feidakis may be different from your interests.